Head-To-Head Comparison: Reed’s (REED) and Its Peers

 |2.59

-As a group, “Bottled & canned soft drinks” companies have a potential upside of 8.31%.
-Given Reed’s’ competitors higher probable upside, analysts plainly believe Reed’s has less favorable growth aspects than its competitors.
+As a group, “Bottled & canned soft drinks” companies have a potential upside of 6.15%.
+Given Reed’s’ competitors higher probable upside, analysts clearly believe Reed’s has less favorable growth aspects than its competitors.

 Summary